 Why should you learn to read your electric meter?

-Your electric meter might seem like a foreign object on the side of your home or your apartment, but modern smart meters make it easy to understand your energy usage.
+Your electric meter might seem like a foreign object on the side of your home or apartment, but modern smart meters make it easy to understand your energy usage.

 With these meters, you can quickly get a real-time readout of your electricity usage, calculate your yearly averages, and find easy ways to conserve energy and save money.